Lord Byron: Italy

 In 1821, Byron left Ravenna and went to live in the Tuscan city of Pisa, to which Teresa had also relocated.
-From 1821 to 1822, Byron finished Cantos 6–12 of Don Juan at Pisa, and in the same year he joined with Leigh Hunt and Shelley in starting a short-lived newspaper, The Liberal, in whose first number The Vision of Judgment appeared.
+From 1821 to 1822 Byron finished Cantos 6–12 of Don Juan at Pisa, and in the same year he joined Leigh Hunt and Shelley in starting a short-lived newspaper, The Liberal, in whose first number The Vision of Judgment appeared.
 For the first time since his arrival in Italy, Byron found himself tempted to give dinner parties; his guests included the Shelleys, Edward Ellerker Williams, Thomas Medwin, John Taaffe, and Edward John Trelawny; and "never", as Shelley said, "did he display himself to more advantage than on these occasions; being at once polite and cordial, full of social hilarity and the most perfect good humour; never diverging into ungraceful merriment, and yet keeping up the spirit of liveliness throughout the evening."

 Shelley and Williams rented a house on the coast and had a schooner built.
-Byron decided to have his own yacht, and engaged Trelawny's friend, Captain Daniel Roberts, to design and construct the boat.
+Byron decided to have his own yacht, and engaged Trelawny's friend Captain Daniel Roberts to design and construct the boat.
 Named the Bolivar, it was later sold to Charles John Gardiner, 1st Earl of Blessington, and Marguerite, Countess of Blessington, when Byron left for Greece in 1823.

 Byron attended the beachside cremation of Shelley, which was orchestrated by Trelawny after Williams and Shelley drowned in a boating accident on 8 July 1822.
-His last Italian home was in Genoa.
-While living there he was accompanied by the Countess Guiccioli, and the Blessingtons.
+His last Italian home was in Genoa, where he stayed at Villa Saluzzo Bombrini.
+On 29 September he challenged Edward John Trelawny to swim, from Bolivar to San Terenzo and back.
+The poet lost, partly due to illness, and was forced to stay four days in a hovel in Lerici, suffering from all kinds of pain.
+While living in Genoa he was accompanied by the Countess Guiccioli, and the Blessingtons.
 Lady Blessington based much of the material in her book, Conversations with Lord Byron, on the time spent together there.
 This book became an important biographical text about Byron's life just prior to his death.